How to build a GDNative project with CMake and MinGW in 2k21

 First, notice that tutorials sometimes use godot_headers instead of godot-headers since that how it used to be named.
 Second, -I../build/win64/debug/include/gen is used instead of -I../include/gen the second one is where the bindings are generated if you use SCons and what is mentioned in all the tutorials, but CMake in godot-cpp repo generates bindings in the first path.
 Possible errors:

-• gdnative_api_struct.gen.h not found - godot-headers repo is not found in godot-cpp.
-It was first named godot_headers, not godot-headers so older manuals have this error
+- godot-headers repo is not found in godot-cpp.
+It was first named godot_headers, not godot-headers so older manuals have this error...Reference.hpp not found...

 g++ -o bin/win64/libgdexample.dll -shared src/init.o -static -static-libgcc -static-libstdc++ -L../bin -lgodot-cpp.windows.debug.64